 Weighted blankets have become more and more popular in recent years.
 The heavy bedding is similar to a comforter, but instead of containing fluffy down or synthetic fibers, it is filled with glass beads, poly pellets, or another weighted material.
 Most companies advertise that this added weight can help you relax, improve your sleep, and even reduce anxiety and depression.

 Well, I wanted to know if they really work; as a person who struggles with sleep apnea and anxiety, I was interested to see if a weighted blanket could help me sleep more deeply and feel better both mentally and physically.

-To help me in my test, Layla sent me their new weighted blanket.
+This video was made in partnership with Layla, who sent me their new weighted blanket to use.
 I tried it for three nights and you can see below how it worked for me!

 My Three Day Test